openbsd/src/gnu/llvm/llvm/docs/CommandLine.rst

 Now that we have the standard run-of-the-mill argument types out of the way, lets get a little wild and crazy.
 Lets say that we want our optimizer to accept a **list** of optimizations to perform, allowing duplicates.
-For example, we might want to run: "``compiler -dce -constprop -inline -dce -strip``".
+For example, we might want to run: "``compiler -dce -instsimplify -inline -dce -strip``".
 In this case, the order of the arguments and the number of appearances is very important.
 This is what the "``cl::list``" template is for.
 First, start by defining an enum of the optimizations that you would like to perform: